SiyaCodesStuff/224180078_SemTest2_SN_Ntuli/README.md

 # ShopEZ - React Native (Expo) App

-## You may use te following detailsto LogIn:
+## You may use te following details to LogIn:

+- Firstly Run: npx expo start and once the app is running, you may enter the following details.
 - Email: test@gmail.com
 - Password: Password$1234

 ## or  Sign Up with your own credentials and Login or create your own firebase database by following the instructions below:

 ## Quick setup
 1. Clone / extract project.